 BC-PA--Sports Betting-Pennsylvania, PA

-The Pennsylvania Gaming Control Board said Monday that gamblers bet a record $44.5 million in March at six casinos and two off-track betting parlors where sports betting is approved.
-That was above $31.5 million bet in February, which had three fewer days.
+The Pennsylvania Gaming Control Board said gamblers bet $31.5 million in February at five casinos and one off-track betting parlor where it approved sports betting.
+That was slightly lower than $32 million in January, which had three more days in it.

-Rivers Casino in Pittsburgh led with almost $12 million in bets.
-SugarHouse Casino in Philadelphia was second with just over $9 million and Parx Casino in suburban Philadelphia was third with $8 million.
-The casinos made $5.5 million, while $2 million went to taxes.
+Rivers Casino in Pittsburgh led the way with $8.1 million in bets, trailed closely by SugarHouse Casino in Philadelphia with $7.1 million in bets.
+The casinos made nearly $2 million, while $700,000 went to taxes.

 For comparison, New Jersey’s casino and racetrack-based sports books took in $320 million worth of bets in February, down from $385 million in January.

 States are increasingly legalizing sports betting after the U.S. Supreme Court cleared the way last May.